 Yes, you can.
 While the recipe suggests Jasmine or Basmati rice for their aromatic properties, you can use any type of rice you prefer.
 Just remember that different types of rice have different cooking times and liquid requirements, so adjust accordingly.

 There might be some reasons for a mushy pilaf.
 It could be that there was too much liquid compared to the amount of rice, or the pilaf was cooked for too long.
+Make sure to measure your ingredients accurately and follow the cooking time specified in the recipe.

 How to store